trianglegrrl/promptonomicon/.promptonomicon/3_BUILD_PLAN.md

 ## Validation
 - [ ] All design requirements addressed
+- [ ] All resolved questions from Phase 2.5 incorporated into plan
 - [ ] File paths verified to exist
 - [ ] Dependencies at latest versions
 - [ ] Test coverage planned